patrykkaczmarek7/wordsGame-PL/README.txt

 RECOMMEDATION

-Game is recommended only for devices with keyboard, like MacBook Air or other laptops with keyboard.
+The Words Game is recommended only for devices with keyboard, like MacBook Air or other laptops with a keyboard.

 HOW TO PLAY